scottaohara/accessibility_interview_questions/README.md

     + What kind of elements can `title` attributes be used on?
     + What sort of information is appropriate for use with the `title` attribute?
 - Describe a scenario where you might need to use `aria-describedby`.
+- What is "tabtrapping" and when should it be used?
+- What are different use cases and values for `tabindex`?
 - What are landmark roles and how can they be useful?
 - In what situations might you use a toggle button, vs a switch control, vs a checkbox?
 - Describe methods to hide content: